What Is The Difference Between Search And Inquiry?

 The way Google retrieves information encourages web content creators to use SEO techniques.
 SEO stands for Search Engine Optimization.
 It’s not necessarily as nefarious as it sound.
 We imagine a world where only the very best information and ideas are found.
 SEO techniques make it easy to find information of limited value, or commercial intent, but there’s a difference between the internet and a library.
 In open digital spaces, traffic, not knowledge, trumps content goals.

-With such a crushing amount of information out there, even Google has to wave the white flag and ask for some help in finding information in the way of massive servers, bots, spiders, and even their social media platform Google+.
-Some content designers have learned how to get their content discovered, while others have not.
+With such a crushing amount of information out there, even Google has to wave the white flag and ask for some help in finding information in the way of massive servers, bots, spiders, and more.
+They are constantly updating their search engine algorithm in hopes of returning better search results–that is, to help you find what you’re looking for.
+This makes even trying to ‘please’ the google algorithm like trying to hit a moving target.

 The Timing of Information